Skip to content

 • Extended Objects: How to use external 3D models and sprites.

-• API Reference: Full class specification and technical documentation.
+• API Reference: Full class specifications and technical documentation.